Car-free in and aroundBedfordBedfordshire

 - Get off at Fenny Stratford station to explore the Grand Union canal – you can see it from the train window and the waterside Red Lion pub, serving real ales near the lock, is a two-minute walk from the station.

-- Bletchley station is almost equally close to the secret wartime cryptology centre at Bletchley Park, now a major visitor attraction.
+- Bletchley station is five minutes the secret wartime cryptology centre at Bletchley Park, now a major visitor attraction and growing all the time with new exhibitions about its interesting history.
+Read on!

 2. Break the Code at Bletchley Park